rahidmondal/pgm-ext/CONTRIBUTING.md

 Example:

 ```
-chore(release): bump version to v0.4.1 from v0.4.1
+chore(release): bump version to v0.4.2 from v0.4.1 | The Issue was related to a bug-fix
 ```